-11.2.6 Current Digital-to-analog Converter (IDAC)
+11.5.6 Current Digital-to-analog Converter (IDAC)

+All specifications are based on use of the low-resistance IDAC output pins (see Pin Descriptions on page 9 for details).
 See the IDAC component data sheet in PSoC Creator for full electrical specifications and APIs.